 ☛ One position on direct detection of Dark Matter with the LZ Experiment analysing the first data from the world-leading direct detection experiment, and developing tools for the primary science run (2021), which may see the first definitive detection of Dark Matter (eligibility: EU/UK).

-☛ Based on availability, we also hope to offer one o fhte following positions: strong field QED with the LUXE Experiment, using the XFEL; or the collider energy frontier with the ATLAS experiment at the LHC, focused on the search for Long-Lived Particles, combining analysis with hardware development (the ATLAS FTK) and trigger work (eligibility: EU/UK*).
+☛ Based on availability, we also hope to offer one of the following positions: strong field QED with the LUXE Experiment, using the XFEL (eligibility: EU/UK*).

 ☛ Studentships on HEP projects will also be offered as part of the CDT in Data Intensive Science, along with projects in astrophysics, atomic and molecular physics, and others.
 If you are interested specifically in HEP and are considering applying to the CDT, you are strongly encouraged to also apply to the HEP group directly.
 You must do this in addition to the CDT application, otherwise you will not be considered for the HEP positions (eligibility: EU/UK).

-Note that the positions listed here are fully funded, but to be eligible for the funding you must meet UCL's UK/EU status, which typically requires UK/EU citizens who have been resident in the UK/EU for 3 years at the start of the programme (positions marked * require 3 year UK residence by the start of the programme).
+Note that the positions listed here are fully funded, but to be eligible for the funding you must meet UCL's UK/EU status, which typically requires UK/EU citizens who have been resident in the UK/EU for 3 years at the start of the programme (positions marked * also require 3 years of UK residence by the start of the programme).

 We always welcome exceptional students interested in any of our research topics to apply for any of the international studentships such as the GRS, CSC or any other.
 However, it is important to contact us early to apply for these (December at the latest).